ohnosequences/cosas/docs/src/main/scala/cosas/ops/typeSets/Mappers.scala.md

 Map-folder for sets

 Just a copy of MapFolder for `HList`s from shapeless.
-It can be done as a combination of MapToList and list fold, but we don't want traverse it twice.
+It can be done as a combination of MaptoList and list fold, but we don't want traverse it twice.

 ```scala